 Welcome to my Comm world!

-I am an assistant professor at Butler University, teaching strategic communication and global strategic communication courses.
-I’ve also taught Digital Advertising, Communication Theory, Research Methods and Mass Media courses before.
+I am an assistant professor in strategic communication (advertising and public relations) at Butler University.
+I’ve also taught Communication Theory, Research Methods and Mass Media courses before.
 I am a Ph.D. candidate (ABD) in Communication from University of Connecticut (UConn).
 I gained my M.A. in Communication from Michigan State University, and M.A. in East Asian Regional Studies from Columbia University.
 My undergraduate degree is B.A. in Journalism at Tsinghua University (China).

 My research interest involves examining users’ motivation and perceptions through the adoption of new media technology and processing of persuasive messages with quantitative methods.
 I have been working on media effects projects regarding cognitive, emotional and behavioral responses in consumer, health and pro-environmental behavior contexts.